 The considerations for this definition are similar to the section above regarding meals.
 "Business premises" generally means the place of employment of the employee.
-The lodging must be on the business premises and not simply near them.
-Lodging one mile away from where the employee works does not fit the "on the premises" test.

 If the lodging is not on the employer's premises, the value of the lodging must be included in the employee's gross income and, consequently, subject to federal income tax withholding, FICA and FUTA.